 Not long ago, I put in a pitch for history in general.
 Chernow's book is a great example of how an understanding of our past can be revealing of our present.
 If you think that there is something new and unprecedented in our current political life, dominated by vicious political slanders and partisan allegiences, Alexander Hamilton will set you straight.
 Things were at least as bad then, as now.
 It is fun to read about it, in a way, and to compare the situation in Hamilton's time with our present day situation, and to agonize about whether our nation will survive our present political polarization as the nation survived the violent political polarization and partisanship of the 1790s.
 Reading the history does allow one to see that the nation has managed to surmount a profoundly diseased and disastrous politics before.
 We have some good reason to think that we can do that again!

-Right after reading Chernow's book, I came across an essay by Roger Berkowitz, the Academic Director of The Hannah Arendt Center for Politics and Humanities at Bard College.
+Right after reading Chernow's book, I came across an essay by Roger Berkowitz, the Founder and Academic Director of The Hannah Arendt Center for Politics and Humanities at Bard College.
 As regular readers of this blog know, I am a great admirer of Hannah Arendt, and I particularly love her book On Revolution.
 That book gives pretty good grades to the American Revolution, without exonerating the nation for its foundational racism, and for the "original sin" of its commitment to slavery and the extirpation of Native Americans.

 Berkowitz' essay, which I came upon by chance, turns out to be Chapter One of a book entitled, Artifacts of Thinking: Reading Hannah Arendt's Denktagebuch.
 If that sounds pretty "academic," it is, but that first chapter I read has a title without any German words at all, and it also has something important to say.
 That Chapter One is called: "Reconciling Oneself to the Impossibility of Reconciliation."